WaylonWalker/waylonwalker.com/pages/blog/a-case-for-tailwindcss.md

 ## Using tailwind with jinja templates

-To setup tailwind to work with jinja templates you will need to point the tailwind config content to your jinja templates directory.
+To set up tailwind to work with jinja templates you will need to point the tailwind config content to your jinja templates directory.

 ```js